-Since its establishment in 1902, HG&E has had a strong history of innovation, triumph, and sustainability, and continuously maintains some of the lowest utility rates in the region.
-Currently, a large percent of Holyoke's population is low-income, minority, and/or English is not their primary language.
+Since its establishment in 1902, HG&E has had a strong history of innovation and sustainability, and continuously maintains some of the lowest utility rates in the region.
+Currently, a large percentage of Holyoke's population live in an Environmental Justice Community, as designated by the State of Massachusetts.
 With this in mind, HG&E remains committed to making essential utility services affordable and accessible to meet the needs of the entire population.

-HG&E has been recognized as a leader in utility transformation and clean energy innovation.
-Partnering with national and regional energy leaders, over \$5 Million in grant funding has been received to support local, clean energy goals and HG&E has invested approximately \$20 Million in collaborative clean energy projects that provide carbon-free energy to the community while enabling future clean energy development.
+HG&E has been recognized as a leader in clean energy and is constantly looking for innovative, cost-effective ways to expand and diversify the portfolio of renewable and carbon-free electricity.
+Partnering with national and regional energy leaders, HG&E has received over \$5 Million in grant funding to support local, clean energy goals.
+In addition, HG&E has invested approximately \$20 Million in collaborative clean energy projects that provide renewable energy to the community and enable future clean energy development.
 Additionally, HG&E continues to offer and build upon energy efficiency, electrification, and demand response programs that assist with saving energy and money for customers, stabilizing rates, and reducing carbon emissions.

-On the electric supply side, the generating resource fuel mix has changed significantly over the last few decades, increasing clean energy sources that replaced fossil fuel generators.
-We are committed to continue that trend moving forward by balancing competitive rates while maintaining and increasing clean energy within the fuel mix through sustainable, long-term business practices, keeping the best interest of the ratepayers in mind.
+HG&E's electricity portfolio consistently exceeds the renewable portfolio standard (RPS) set by the State of Massachusetts.
+HG&E's generating resource fuel mix has changed significantly over the last few decades, with increasing clean energy sources replacing fossil fuel generators.
+We are committed to balancing competitive rates while maintaining and increasing clean energy within the fuel mix through sustainable, long-term business practices, keeping the best interest of the ratepayers in mind.
+This year, HG&E submitted several grant applications, secured long-term clean energy contracts, and is monitoring funding opportunities that will allow for expanded renewable generation and additional clean energy projects.

-On the natural gas supply side, over the last 30 years, HG&E has been focused on transitioning from its use of higher emitting fuel sources, such as oil and propane, to natural gas, successfully reducing GHG emissions.
+On the natural gas supply side, over the last 30 years, HG&E has been focused on transitioning from its use of higher emitting fuel sources, such as oil and propane, to natural gas, successfully reducing GHG emissions in our community.
+In April, HG&E was awarded \$10 million through a new federal grant program aimed at mitigating safety risk and methane emissions from aging natural gas distribution pipes.
 Even with system growth of 21%, HG&E's emissions have dropped 29% since 1990.
-In 2005 and 2010, respectively, HG&E decommissioned Holyoke's Propane-Air Plant, focusing its use on cleaner-burning LNG, and its Steam Plant, converting steam customers to the cleaner, natural gas alternative.
-HG&E is a leader in innovation and customer fuel conversion with a focus on viable and cost effective alternatives.
+In 2005, HG&E decommissioned Holyoke's Propane-Air Plant, focusing its use on cleaner-burning LNG, and, in 2010, HG&E decommissioned its Steam Plant, converting steam customers to the cleaner, natural gas alternative.
+HG&E is a leader in innovation and customer fuel conversions with a focus on viable and cost-effective alternatives.
 Supporting the state's climate goals for 2050 will include continued analysis of natural gas operational practices and new regulations, as well as emerging technologies.

 HG&E has identified critical components of the energy transition, one of which is time.
-It is unreasonable to assume we can quickly meet net-zero goals or convert to all clean electric equipment in short order, we see this as a long-term strategy that will grow and evolve over the next three decades.
+Electrification of the heating and transportation sectors is likely to be a long-term strategy that will grow and evolve over the next three decades.
+Significant upgrades to the electric distribution system and to customer premises are going to be required to be implemented over time to integrate these electric technologies.
 At present, energy efficiency is extremely important to saving energy and money.
-We also see natural gas playing a key role in the road that will lead us to a carbon-free future, as it currently provides a lower emissions and lower cost solution for customers.
+We also see natural gas playing a key role in the road that will lead us to a carbon-free future, as it currently provides lower emissions and a lower cost solution for customers.
 Natural gas, emitting fewer GHG emissions than oil or propane, represents an important bridge to a carbon-free future.